-Referrals for special education services can be initiated by a parent or staff member.
+A parent or staff member can initiate referrals for special education services.
 If you believe your child may have a disability, please contact the building principal where your child attends.
 Parents are assisted in the understanding of the special education services by the booklet, A Parents' Guide: The Educational Rights of Handicapped Children, which is given to them at the time of the referral.